-State Goal (s) Responsible and Efficient Government Agency Goal (s) Measurable Objective (s) Strategy R3) Build and Maintain a Quality State Government Workforce G1 - Completion of a SQL based Licensing Database by 2019 M1) To complete the "Schools" (Module 8) by December 31, 2016 at a cost of \$108,927.
-Baseline (X) 7 Target (Y) 8 M2) The agency's Information Technology (IT) Department will work with a private vendor to complete the "Schools" module in FY 2017.
-R4) Focus State Resources on Essential Services and Employ Enterprise Solutions The project is 70% finished and has 3 remaining modules that require between \$27,232 and \$142,000 to complete depending on the module.
-M2) To begin the "Persons" (Module 9) by January 1, 2017 at a cost of \$142,000.
-Completion in FY18.
-Baseline (X) 8 Target (Y) 9 S2) The agency's Information Technology (IT) Department will work with a private vendor to begin the "Individuals" module in FY 2017 and complete in FY 2018.
-R3) Build and Maintain a Quality State Government Workforce G2 - Georgia real estate and appraiser licensees will use well designed efficient online computer services to conduct business with the agency such as renewing licenses and changing license status M1) Replace the telephone System and automated call distribution center software for the agency's Call Center with an internet- based system (VOIP) by December 31, 2016.
-Baseline (X) 0 Target (Y) 1 S1) The agency's Information Technology (IT) Department will work with a private vendor to replace the telephone system and automated call distribution software for the Agency's Call Center with an internet-based system (VOIP).
-R4) Focus State Resources on Essential Services and Employ Enterprise Solutions G1 - Amend Title 43-39A-14.1 Requirements for the establishment and maintenance of a real estate appraisal management company to comply with the federal Final AMC Rule establishing minimum requirements for state registration and supervision of appraisal management companies.
-M1) Statutory Amendment of Title 43-39A-14.1 Requirements for the establishment and maintenance of a real estate appraisal management company by the end of the 2017 legislative session.
-Baseline (X) 0 Target (Y) 1 S1) Work with the Governor's legislative staff and state legislators to amend Title 43-39A- 14.1 during the upcoming legislative session
+F 1 18 Strategic Flan State Goal (s) Agency Goal (s) Measurable Objective (s) Strategy Responsible and Efficient Government R4) Focus State Resources on Essential Services and Employ Enterprise Solutions The project is 70% finished and has 3 remaining modules that require between \$27,232 and \$142,000 to complete depending on the module.
+M2) To begin the "Persons" (Module 9) by January 1, 2018 at a cost of \$142,000.
+Completion in FY19.
+Baseline (X) 8 Target (Y) 9 S2) The agency's Information Technology (IT) Department will work with a private vendor to begin the "Individuals" module in FY 2018 and complete in FY 2019.
+R3) Build and Maintain a Quality State Government Workforce G2 - Georgia real estate and appraiser licensees will use well designed efficient online computer services to conduct business with the agency such as renewing licenses and changing license status.
+M1) Replace the Telephone System for the Agency with an internet based system (VOIP) by September 30, 2017.
+Baseline (X) 0 Target (Y) 1 S1) The agency's Information Technology (IT) Department will work with a private vendor to replace the telephone system with an internet based system (VOIP).
+R4) Focus State Resources on Essential Services and Employ Enterprise Solutions M2) Replace the automated call distribution system software that manages the call flow into the agency's Call Center by September 30, 2017.
+Baseline (X) 0 Target (Y) 1 S2) The agency's Information Technology (IT) Department will work with a private vendor to replace the automated call distribution software that manages the call flow into the agency's Call Center. , G1 - Amend Title 43-39A-14.1 Requirements for the establishment and maintenance of a real estate appraisal management company to comply with the federal Final AMC Rule establishing minimum requirements for state registration and supervision of appraisal management companies.
+M1) Statutory Amendment of Title 43-39A-14.1 Requirements for the establishment and maintenance of a real estate appraisal management company by the end of the 2018 legislative session.
+Baseline (X) 0 Target (Y) 1 S1) Amend Title 43-39A-14.1 to mirror federal requirements through agency legilation